NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/Hyperspectral_Functions_RGB_Images_py.md

     Band 34 Center Wavelength = 548.91 nm
     Band 19 Center Wavelength = 473.80 nm

-We selected these bands so that they fall within the visible range of the electromagnetic spectrum (400-700 nm).

 We can use the `stack_subset_bands` function to subset and stack these three